wxsd-sales/roomos-device-widgets/README.md

 **An app for demoing RoomOS device capabilities in Kiosk/PWA mode.**

 This is a proof-of-concept application that generates customized web application links for use on a compatible [RoomOS 11](https://help.webex.com/en-us/article/n01kjh1/New-user-experience-with-RoomOS-11) device in Kiosk/PAW mode.
-Kiosk and PWA (Persesitent Web App) are new modes that make use of the in-built Web Engine on moden RoomOS devices to display a webpage or custom-made web application on the device.
+Kiosk and PWA (Persistent Web App) are new modes that make use of the in-built Web Engine on modern RoomOS devices to display a webpage or custom-made web application on the device.
 As a result, developers can have full control on the integrations (using APIs and SDKs), branding, controls and UI/UX presented to the end users.

 <p align="center">
    <a href="https://app.vidcast.io/share/bb910329-f398-4f04-baec-18ddaf46f493" target="_blank">